vl4ds/Documentation/getting-started/first-smartapp.rst

 - How to gather input from a user to configure the SmartApp.
 - How to subscribe to changes in a device's state.
 - How to control devices.
+- How to schedule a SmartApp to execute in the future.
 - How to use the simulator to test your SmartApp.
 - How to publish your SmartApp and install it on your mobile phone.
 - :strike:`How to achieve world domination, without even trying`

 The SmartApp we will create will be fairly simple, but will teach you some core concepts of SmartThings, and get you familiar with the development process.

-The purpose of the SmartApp is to turn a switch on when a door opens.
+The purpose of the SmartApp we'll write is to turn a switch on when motion is detected, and turn it off when motion stops.

 Prerequisites
 -------------

 Before completing this tutorial, you should have read the :ref:`get-started-overview`, and registered for an account as discussed in the :ref:`quick-start` page.
 It's recommended that you are at least familiar with the basic Groovy concepts discussed in the :ref:`groovy-basics` and :ref:`groovy-with-smartthings` tutorials.

-The SmartApp will utilize an open-closed sensor and a smart switch.
+The SmartApp will utilize a motion sensor and a smart switch.
 If you don't have these devices, or even a hub, you can still complete the majority of this tutorial.
 We will call out any special steps required if you don't have the hardware.

 Create a SmartApp
 -----------------